Transport in the Netherlands: Public transport

 For longer distances the main public transport in the Netherlands is the train.
 Long-distance buses are limited to a few missing railway connections.
 Regional and rural public transport, serving small(er) towns is by bus.
 Local and urban public transport is also generally by bus, but the three largest cities (Amsterdam, Rotterdam and The Hague) all have extensive tram systems, that in each case also connect with adjacent cities in their respective urban agglomerations.

 In addition, Amsterdam and Rotterdam also have several metro lines.
 Amsterdam's subway was expanded by a new "North-South" line in July 2018, after 15 years of construction, costing €3.1 billion.

 Additionally, Rotterdam, The Hague and suburbs in between are connected by a light rail system called RandstadRail, and one line of the Rotterdam metro system connects all the way to The Hague Central station.
 Utrecht has its own light rail system, called fast tram, connecting the city with adjacent Nieuwegein and IJsselstein.
 Arnhem is the only Dutch city that still operates a trolleybus system.

-Due to the large amount of waterways in the Netherlands, not every road connection has been bridged, and there are still some ferries in operation.
+Due to the large number of waterways in the Netherlands, not every road connection has been bridged, and there are still some ferries in operation.
 In the Rotterdam and -Drecht towns region, a water bus public transport service operates as well.

 Public transport operators are both the public transport companies run by the local government of the cities: GVB (Amsterdam), RET (Rotterdam) and HTM (The Hague), as well as private enterprise companies like Arriva, Connexxion, Qbuzz and Keolis Nederland.